 Augustinian Volunteers

-Inspired by St. Augustine’s search for a greater understanding of God through self-discovery and communal life, the Augustinian Volunteers celebrate the restless hearts of young adults by inviting them to experience an intentional way of life that honors the dignity of others through three foundational pillars: community, spirituality, and service.
+Inspired by St. Augustine’s search for a greater understanding of God through self-discovery and communal life, the Augustinian Volunteers celebrated the restless hearts of young adults by inviting them to experience an intentional way of life that honored the dignity of others through three foundational pillars: community, spirituality, and service.

 Augustinian Volunteers enter the service experience with a spirit of openness, an enthusiasm for building relationships and an excitement to learn and grow.
 Relationship is a central value of the Augustinian Volunteers; volunteers are in relationship with the Augustinian Friars, fellow volunteers, service site partners, program staff, and God.
 They serve in well established placements in one of three main areas: Education, Campus Ministry and Social Service.